teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 key_points:
 - The Galaxy Codex extracts all Galaxy tools to create tables and other resources (yml)
 - The tool tables can be filtered by ToolShed categories and community-reviewed lists of tools to keep or exclude
-- The generated community Galaxy tools table can be embed into any website
+- The generated community Galaxy tools table can be embedded into any website
 tags:
 - Community
 - SIG